GiggleSquid/thatferretblog/content/posts/Ferret-colours-and-patterns/index.md

 ---

-Here's a fantastic chart by <a href="https://www.deviantart.com/iceiceaislynn/" target="_blank">IceIceAislynn on deviantart</a>
+Here's a fantastic chart by [IceIceAislynn on deviantart](https://www.deviantart.com/iceiceaislynn/)

 ![Ferret colour chart by IceIceAislynn](ferret-color-chart-by-IceIceAislynn.png)